Support Page Content

 Graduate Program in Kinesiology

-Students applying for admission to the Kinesiology graduate program who do not have a degree in Kinesiology are required to take a minimum of 20 specified units in Kinesiology.
-For a list of prerequisites to both concentrations see below.
+Note: Students applying for admission to the Kinesiology graduate program who do not have a degree in Kinesiology are required to successfully complete a minimum of 18-20 specified units in Kinesiology.
+The course list for each concentration is below:

 - Movement Studies: 18 units to include KINS 120, Specificity of Conditioning; KINS 134, History and Philosophy of Physical Education and Sport; KINS 137, Sociology of Sport; KINS 138, Teaching Strategies in Physical Education; KINS 158, Motor Learning; and KINS 160, Sport and Exercise Psychology.

 - Exercise Science Concentration / Strength and Conditioning : 20 units to include BIO 22, Anatomy; BIO 131, Systemic Physiology; KINS 151A, Biomechanics; KINS 152, Exercise Physiology; and KINS 158, Motor Learning.